HoustonRuby/rails_girls/04_adding_images/02_add_image_to_message.md

 $ rake db:migrate
 ```

-in our command line to migrate new data into our chirp model.
-If we do this again and refresh our browser, we'll see our Chirp page!
+in our command line to tell rails to migrate the new property into our chirp model.
+If we do this again and refresh our browser, we'll see our Chirp page again.